haksolot/haksolot/README.md

 ## 👨🏼‍💻 About me

 - 🥐 I am french
-- 🎓 Currently in second year of computer engineering school (CESI CPI A2)
+- 🎓 Currently in second year of computer engineering school
-- 🌍 Traveled around the world (Congo, Nigeria, Kenya, Gabon, Malta, England, Germany)
+- 🌍 Traveled around the world
 - 🍵 Good english level (B2)

 ## 🛠 Technologies used